JuliaData/DataFrames.jl/doc/manual.md

 Using these, we can naturally convert between types:

 	dv = DataVec([1.0, 2.0])

 	dvint(dv)

 In the opposite direction, we sometimes want to create arbitrary length `DataVec`'s that have a specific type before we insert values:

 	dv = DataVec(Float64, 5)

 	dv[1] = 1

 `DataVec`'s created in this way have `NA` in all entries.
-If you instead wish to initialize a `DataVec` with standard initial values, you can several functions:
+If you instead wish to initialize a `DataVec` with standard initial values, you can use one of several functions:

 * dvzeros()
 * dvones()